ellysh/video-game-bots/ClickerBots/protection.md

 You get a new `AutoHotKey.exe` executable file which content differs from the original file.
 It means that a MD5 hash sum for the new file will differ from a hash sum for the original file.
 Now `Md5ScanProtection.au3` is not able to detect any launched AutoHotKey script.

 Possible way to improve the protection system is usage more difficult approaches to analyze a content of executable files.
-It is possible to check sequence of bytes in the specific place of the files by calculating hash sum only for these bytes.
+It is possible to check sequence of bytes in the specific place of the file by calculating a hash sum only for these bytes.

 ## Keyboard State Checking

 Windows OS provides a kernel level mechanism to distinguish emulated keystrokes.
 It is possible to set a hook function by [`SetWindowsHookEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644990%28v=vs.85%29.aspx) WinAPI function for monitoring system events.
-There are several types of available hook functions each of them captures a specific kind of the events.
+There are several types of available hook functions.
+Each of them captures a specific kind of the events.
 The `WH_KEYBOARD_LL` hook type allows to capture all low-level keyboard input events.
 The function hook receives a [`KBDLLHOOKSTRUCT`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644967%28v=vs.85%29.aspx) structure which contains a detailed information about the events.
 All keyboard events that have been produced by `SendInput` or `keybd_event` WinAPI functions have a `LLKHF_INJECTED` flag in the `KBDLLHOOKSTRUCT` structure.
 Keyboard events that are produced by a keyboard driver have not the `LLKHF_INJECTED` flag.
-This behaviour provided by the Windows kernel level and this is impossible to customize it on WinAPI level.
+This behaviour is provided by the Windows kernel level and this is impossible to customize it on WinAPI level.

-This is a `KeyboardCheckProtection.au3` script that checks `LLKHF_INJECTED` flag to detect a clicker bot:
+This is a [`KeyboardCheckProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/KeyboardCheckProtection.au3) script that checks `LLKHF_INJECTED` flag to detect a clicker bot:
 ```AutoIt
 #include <WinAPI.au3>